Table of contents

 Future development plans

-In September 2017, we set out an ambitious work plan to use opportunities available from the Digital Economy Act (2017) to access and link administrative data sources across government.
+In May 2018, we provided an update on our transformation work, which has been using opportunities available from the Digital Economy Act (2017) to access and link administrative data sources across government.
 This new evidence base will provide much better statistical information on international immigrants who interact with administrative systems and linking these sources together will provide a richer picture to inform public and policy debate.
 It should be noted that the IPS will continue to be essential as a leading indicator of migration patterns and the administrative sources could enhance the intentions-based IPS estimates.Back to table of contents

 All sources of international migration statistics are valuable in their own right and provide us with an understanding of the flows of international migrants, as well as the numbers of international migrants in the household population.
 For information about the variations between different sources of migration data, please refer to the note on the comparability of migration sources, which summarises the main differences between sources of international migration statistics and provides links to further information.